www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

 # Establish a symbiosis strategy.
 * Issue number: [\#60](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/60)
 # Task Description
-* [ ] Make the global changelog more generally usable.
+* [ ] Make the global changelog more generally usable. -> This new system is called notification queue.
     * [ ] Create a global changelog with tags for each message.
+    * [x] Render date of notification.
+    * [x] Avoid duplicate date rendering for change log items.
     * [o] Integrate Codeberg issues into the changelog. -> This is costly and should only be done, when it gets relevant.
-    * [ ] Integrate the blog into the changelog.
+    * [x] Integrate the blog into the changelog.
+        * [x] Parse date of blog article.
-    * [ ] The notification class itself should do the top level list item parsing in the notification list, instead of the CommonMark parser.
+    * [x] The notification class itself should do the top level list item parsing in the notification list, instead of the CommonMark parser.
       Thereby, the base list formatting has not to be implemented for each notification source.
+    * [ ] Add notifications link to the menu.
+    * [ ] Add tags to notifications.
+This way a single notification queue definition can be used, while allow different queues in the UI for different users.
+    * [ ] Use new notification system for global changelog as well.
+    * [ ] Improve notification queue runtime performance.
+    * [ ] Link to source for each notification.
+    * [ ] Add projects and task of community repo to the notifications queue.
 * [ ] Document stable API plan via `net.splitcells.network.system.stable`.
 * [ ] Make community blog easier to find via front menu.
 * [ ] Clean up community blog.